Sam-MARTis/EulerianFluidSimulator/README.md

 How it works(in short):
-When we attempt to numerically solve a differentoal equation, it is often useful to do it stps.
+When we attempt to numerically solve a differential equation, it is often useful to do it steps.
 Say,
 $$\frac{dq}{dt} = f(q)+g(q)$$
 We solve this as follows: